shipyardapp/Shipyard-Documentation/docs/blueprint-library/fivetran/fivetran-overview.md

 These Blueprints will only work for Fivetran customers that have API access (Starter and Enterprise Plans).
 :::

+## Available Blueprints
 Shipyard currently has the following Blueprints readily available:
 - [Execute Sync](fivetran-execute-sync)
 - [Check Sync Status](fivetran-check-sync)
 - [Execute Sync and Check Status](fivetran-execute-sync-and-check-status)
 - [Execute Sync](fivetran-execute-sync)

+## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Fivetran Authorization guide](fivetran-authorization).

+## Open Source Code
+The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/fivetran-blueprints), open sourced under the Apache License 2.0.
+We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.

 ## Helpful Fivetran Links
 - [Fivetran API Documentation](https://fivetran.com/docs/rest-api)